futaoo/sparql-weatheranalysis/README.md

 The solutions of these queries should be identical to the two pre-downloaded datasets `data/dublin.csv`, `data/manston.csv` ...

 ### Step 2&mdash;Weather Data Analysis through Python Notebook
+See the in-line comments in the notebook `climate_analysis.ipynb`.
+The SPARQL query solutions as the raw data input and weather analyses snippets are indicated.